lil-org/nft-folder/Supporting Files/nouns-garden-round-4-proposal.md

 - [ ] **release nft-folder app on the app store** (5-6 weeks)

 ```
-garden round 3 prop included bundling nft-folder extension into the tokenary wallet.
+garden round 3 prop included bundling nft-folder extension into the tokenary wallet

-i have removed it from this prop in favor of standalone app simplicity.
+i have removed it from this prop in favor of standalone app simplicity
 ```

 ## who